uehaj/groovy-comprehension/README.md

 Where `x` is a variable which covers each of the values in list `[1,2,3]`.
 And whole of the `select (..) {...}` expression emits values of `x*2` for each `x` as list.

-In the other words, above code  roughly express math notation like:
+In the other words, above code represent a list which are represented roughly with following math notation:

 <a href="http://www.codecogs.com/eqnedit.php?latex=\{x&space;*&space;2&space;|x&space;\ni&space;[&space;1,2,3&space;]&space;\}" target="_blank"><img src="http://latex.codecogs.com/gif.latex?\{x&space;*&space;2&space;|x&space;\ni&space;[&space;1,2,3&space;]&space;\}" title="\{x * 2 |x \ni [ 1,2,3 ] \}" /></a>